Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

-How to Set Up a Crested Gecko Enclosure
+Crested Gecko Enclosure

 When thinking about getting a pet reptile, you want to make sure that you know how to properly care for one.
 The enclosure is probably one of the two more important aspects of proper care—the other being diet.
-So, when setting up a crested gecko enclosure, you pretty much have two options: natural and simple.
+So, when setting up a crested gecko enclosure, you have two options: natural or simple.
 I always prefer simple because it's just so much easier to clean and care for, but below you can choose which option is best for you.

-More than one gecko: If you want to house multiple in an enclosure, it is only recommended if you house multiple females, as multiple males will fight, and male/female groups will breed, and the females will need at least 3 months of rest.
-But, anyway, you can house up to 3 in a 29-gallon aquarium.
+More than one gecko: If you want to house multiple geckos in an enclosure, this is only recommended if you house multiple females, as multiple males will fight, and male/female groups will breed, and the females will need at least three months of rest.
+But you can house up to three females in a 29-gallon aquarium.

-Just remember if you want to go the tub route, you want to make sure that you drill air holes into the side of the tub and preferably screen a portion of the lid (meaning cut out a plastic portion and replace it with screen).
+If you don't want to go the aquarium route, but want something that is a little lighter to move and easier to clean, you can always try the clear plastic tubs.
+I prefer the 66-quart tubs for groups of three crested geckos.
+I house older juveniles in 22-quart tubs.
+Just remember if you want to go the tub route, you want to make sure that you drill air holes into the side of the tub and preferably screen a portion of the lid (meaning cut out a plastic portion and replace it with a screen).
 This will allow for better ventilation.

-Naturalistic Cage Setups
+Naturalistic Gecko Cage Setups

 When it comes to a natural enclosure, you want to be careful of smaller geckos.
 You do not want to introduce a hatchling or baby into an enclosure with dirt, as younger geckos have problems catching their food properly and can end up with a mouthful of dirt.
 And even though crested geckos need CGD more than they need crickets, they sure appreciate crickets on occasion.

 It's also not recommended to put a new reptile into a full natural enclosure because you cannot properly watch them for illness during the quarantine period.
-So, when making a naturalistic enclosure, I would suggest waiting until the gecko is a little older, but in the end, it's still up to you to decide.
+So, when choosing a naturalistic enclosure, I would suggest waiting until the gecko is a little older, but in the end, it's still up to you to decide.

-You want to use a Bed-A-Beast type substrate so that your plants can root themselves.
+Substrate: You want to use a Bed-A-Beast type substrate so that your plants can root themselves.
 Many people layer the bedding, for example: expanded clay aggregate, window screen, and then Bed-A-Beast.
 This is helpful for the plants and drainage.
 I would suggest about an inch of the expanded clay aggregate and three to four inches of the Bed-A-Beast substrate.

-And, if you wanted, adding some nice moss to the top of the Bed-A-Beast would give the set up a nice feel.
+Plants: And, if you wanted, adding some nice moss to the top of the Bed-A-Beast would give the set up a nice feel.
 Before planting your live plants, you want to wash them off, to get rid of any pesticides and insecticides.
 You want to plant your live plants in the aquarium and let them fill in before putting the crested gecko(s) in the aquarium.
 By letting the plants fill in, the gecko(s) will have more to climb on, as the plants will not be as frail and flimsy.
 Plants that you may want to consider can include:

 - Peace lily spathiphyllum